History of the ISSW

 Two years later, in Aspen, Colorado, the next ISSW was presented.
 At this meeting the ISSW Steering Committee was created to provide guidance for future ISSW's.
 A biennial rotation of the Workshop through the western North American mountain region was established with every 3rd meeting in Canada.
 Two representatives were appointed from each of four US regions and two Canadian regions.
 Subsequently, the Chairman of each ISSW has become chairman of the Steering Committee at the next ISSW and then remained a voting member, thereafter.
 In addition, there is a Secretary of the Steering Committee which helps provide a point of contact and helps maintain continuity in the organisation.
 John Montagne served as Secretary from the inception until 2000 when Rich Marriott accepted the position.

-At the most recent ISSW in 2010 at Squaw Valley, California, the Steering Committee approved another European ISSW to take place in France, now confirmed, for Grenoble.
-The Steering Committee will evaluate ISSW 2013 and determine if it should become part of the regular ISSW rotation.
+At the ISSW in 2010 at Squaw Valley, California, the Steering Committee approved another European ISSW to take place in France at Grenoble.
 The Steering Committee has evolved a series of requirements for future hosts and hosting sites including affordability, minimum capacity of facilities, and the necessity to encourage the participation of practioners in the presentations.
 The Steering Committee decided in 2002 to try to increase its profile at ISSWs and on the Internet to encourage a continuing interest from future hosting sites and to provide a permanent link to past ISSWs and past ISSW presentations.
 This led to the current ISSW Steering Committee site containing the history of earlier ISSWs and information on future Workshops.
 In addition, the Committee attempts to have sites scheduled approximately 4 years in advance.

 In 2010, Professor Stephan Custer of Montana State University (MSU) proposed to the Steering Committee that the University undertake to provide all of the ISSW Proceedings digitally on the Internet, hosted by the MSU Digital Library.
 In teleconferences with the Secretary of ISSW, it was proposed that MSU would undertake a two phase process: first developing a standard format for a fully searchable database presented in pdf format and modifying existing Proceedings that are already in digital format.
 And a second phase requiring the scanning of earlier hard copy Proceedings into searchable pdf format and presenting them using the database format.
 As of March 2012, the database format is finalized and the proceedings are now online at: http://arc.lib.montana.edu/snow-science/.